jmdaemon/djr-backend/README.md

 ## Connecting

-To connect to the database run:
+To connect to the database directly as root, run:

 ```bash
 mysql -h 127.0.0.1 -P 5432 -u root -p djr